intel/nauta/docs/user-guide/actions/streaming_inference.md

 ```
 kubectl port-forward service/<prediction instance name> :8501
 ```
-Or if you want to start a port forwarding tunnel in the background, do the following:
+Or, if you want to start a port forwarding tunnel in the background, do the following:

 ```
 kubectl port-forward service/<prediction instance name> <some local port number>:8501 &